Positional Encoder Graph Quantile Neural Networks for Geographic Data: Abstract

 \section{Abstract}

-Positional Encoder Graph Neural Networks (PE-GNNs) are a leading approach for modeling continuous spatial data.
-However, they often fail to produce calibrated predictive distributions, limiting their effectiveness for uncertainty quantification.
-We introduce the Positional Encoder Graph Quantile Neural Network (\textbf{PE-GQNN}), a novel method that integrates PE-GNNs, Quantile Neural Networks, and recalibration techniques in a fully nonparametric framework, requiring minimal assumptions about the predictive distributions.
-We propose a new network architecture that, when combined with a quantile-based loss function, yields accurate and reliable probabilistic models without increasing computational complexity.
-Our approach provides a flexible, robust framework for conditional density estimation, applicable beyond spatial data contexts.
-We further introduce a structured method for incorporating a KNN predictor into the model while avoiding data leakage through the GNN layer operation.
-Experiments on benchmark datasets demonstrate that \textbf{PE-GQNN} significantly outperforms existing state-of-the-art methods in both predictive accuracy and uncertainty quantification.
+Positional Encoder Graph Neural Networks (PE-GNNs) are among the most effective models for learning from continuous spatial data.
+However, their predictive distributions are often poorly calibrated, limiting their utility in applications that require reliable uncertainty quantification.
+We propose the Positional Encoder Graph Quantile Neural Network (PE-GQNN), a novel framework that combines PE-GNNs with Quantile Neural Networks, partially monotonic neural blocks, and post-hoc recalibration techniques.
+The PE-GQNN enables flexible and robust conditional density estimation with minimal assumptions about the target distribution, and it extends naturally to tasks beyond spatial data.
+Empirical results on benchmark datasets show that the PE-GQNN outperforms existing methods in both predictive accuracy and uncertainty quantification, without incurring additional computational cost.
+We also provide theoretical insights and identify important special cases arising from our formulation, including the PE-GNN.